Baked Chicken and Vegetables (BRAT Diet Dinner)

 If you are following the BRAT diet or are simply looking for a recipe to relieve stomach issues, then this following baked chicken and vegetable recipe is for you.

-We carefully use other dried seasonings to avoid any salt and with only the freshest ingredients, we avoid any sodium found in any canned or processed foods.
+We carefully use other dried seasonings to avoid any salt, and we use only the freshest ingredients to avoid any sodium found in any canned or processed foods.

 Frankly a win-win for anyone with their health in mind.